uglygus/raspi-setup-scripts-v2/README.md

 - Look into FlexGet
 - Start with pre-populated config file.
 That wil be simplest.
 Rather than programmatically changing individual parts.
 - add a comment to them.

-# This config file created by setup-samba.sh on datetime

-# Assuming